williampsena/bugs-channel-ex/README.md

 - Adds Rabbit as a channel alternative
 - Create an example using events and Kibana
 - Create an example using Graylog and events
-- Create an example using events and MongoDB
+- Create an example using events and PostgreSQL
 - Create an event user interface
 - Create a Helm Chart for Kubernetes deployments
 - Create a docker deployment example